riyasinghrathore/Meteorite-Threat-Detection/README.md

 The Task was to build a Machine Learning model that predicts whether or not an asteroid will be dangerous (or not!).

+Data Description:
+Neo Reference ID: This feature denotes the reference ID assigned to an asteroid.

+Name: This feature denotes the name given to an asteroid.

+Absolute Magnitude:  denotes the absolute magnitude of an asteroid.

+Est Dia in KM(min) - estimated diameter of the asteroid in kilometres (KM).

+Relative Velocity km per sec: This feature denotes the relative velocity of the asteroid in kilometre per second.

+Orbiting Body: This feature denotes the planet around which the asteroid is revolving.

+Eccentricity: denotes the value of eccentricity of the asteroid’s orbit.

+Semi Major Axis: denotes the value of the Semi Major Axis of the asteroid’s orbit.

+Orbital Period: refers to the time taken by the asteroid to make one full revolution around its orbiting body.

+Perihelion Distance: denotes the point of least distance for a body orbiting the Sun

+Aphelion Dist: denotes the point of greatest distance for a body orbiting the Sun

+Hazardous: helps us identify whether meteorite is hazardous or not.

 For More Details visit: https://dphi.tech/challenges/data-sprint-61-meteorite-threat-identification/183/overview/about